 To achieve his vision of a world where children can live freely with dignity and have the fundamental right to be free, safe, healthy and educated, thereby realizing their potential, he has founded the Kailash Satyarthi Children’s Foundation.
 The Foundation’s mission is to end all violence against and exploitation of children by focusing on three Ps: Policy, Practice and People.

 Timothy (Tim) Ryan (b.
-United Kingdom, February 5, 1956) is the Asia Regional Program Director for Solidarity Center, based in Washington since 2001.
-In this position he is responsible for overseeing all Solidarity Center programmes for Asia, including offices in Thailand, Burma, Cambodia, Indonesia, Bangladesh, Pakistan, and Sri Lanka, and regional programmes in India, Nepal, the Maldives, and Vietnam.
-Timothy spent eight years in Asia as the Solidarity Center’s Country Program Director for Sri Lanka (1993-97) and Indonesia (1997-2001), working on organising export processing zones, migrant worker issues, and in India and Pakistan his work was focused on developing programmes to combat child labour.
+United Kingdom, February 5, 1956) was the Asia Regional Program Director for Solidarity Center, based in Washington between 2001 and his retirement in 2021.
+In this position, he oversaw all Solidarity Center programmes for Asia, including offices in Thailand, Burma, Cambodia, Indonesia, Bangladesh, Pakistan, Sri Lanka, and Vietnam, with regional programmes in India, Nepal, Philippines, and the Maldives.
+Between 2005 and 2011, Timothy also directed the European department covering offices and programs in Bosnia, Albania, Macedonia, Russia, Georgia, Belarus, Ukraine, and Kyrgyzstan.
+He spent eight years in Asia as the Solidarity Center’s Country Program Director for Sri Lanka (1993-97) and Indonesia (1997-2001), working on organising export processing zones, migrant worker issues, and in India and Pakistan his work was focused on developing programmes to combat child labour.
 In Indonesia he focused on trade union organising, policy advocacy training for unions, labour law reform, legal aid for fired and imprisoned union activists, promoting policy and legal advocacy for migrant workers and child labourers, voter education, get-out-the-vote programmes, and long-term election monitoring.

 Frans Röselaers (1946, Netherlands) has served with the International Labour Organization (1975 to 2006) in field positions in Africa and at the ILO Headquarters.
 Over the last decade, he was closely involved in addressing the grave problem of child labour worldwide and headed the ILO’s flagship International Programme on the Elimination of Child Labour from 1999 to 2005.
 He served on the Editorial Board of the UN Secretary-General’s Study on Violence against Children (published in 2006).
 Frans is a Member of several boards of child rights NGOs and institutes; and of industry partnerships to combat child labour.
 He is also the Trustee and Board Member of the Global March Against Child Labour.